AI-Commandos/RAGMeUp/README_Group11.md

                 d['page_content'] in [doc.page_content for doc in reply['docs']]]
    ```

-6. The "requirements.txt" should also be updated since there are new libaries used while using ColBERT:
+6. The "requirements.txt" should also be updated since there are new libaries required while using ColBERT:

    ```ruby
    colbert-ir==0.2.14  # Added for ColBERT reranking
    fsspec==2024.9.0
    ragatouille
    ```
+**Note**
+Although the ColBERTReranker showed succesfully obtain more insightful responses in faster time, due to it support for reranking with late interaction; its current performance and running times do not reflect this behavior.

 These were the most prevelant steps for replacing FlashRank with ColBERT.